Khrunichev State Research and Production Space Center: Angara rocket family

 Since 1995, Khrunichev has been developing the Angara rocket family.
-The main purpose of Angara is to ensure Russia's independent access to space, as the rockets can be launched from the Plesetsk Cosmodrome in northern Russia as well as the upcoming Vostochny Cosmodrome, instead of having to rely on Baikonur Cosmodrome, which is located on the territory of Kazakhstan.
+The main purpose of Angara is to ensure Russia's independent access to space, as the rockets can be launched from the Plesetsk Cosmodrome in northern Russia as well as the Vostochny Cosmodrome, instead of having to rely on Baikonur Cosmodrome, which is located on the territory of Kazakhstan.
 Angara also does not use the toxic fuel that is used by Proton.
 The Angara programme has been hit by several delays.
 State funding started to reach appropriate levels only in 2005.
 In 2009, it was estimated that Angara had 95–97% completion rate over all major program indicators.
 The main stumbling block is the construction of the new launch pad in Plesetsk.
 Due to unrealistic deflator indices set by the Ministry of Defense, Khrunichev has not received enough money to order all necessary equipment for finishing the pad, pushing Angara's expected first flight to 2013.
 When completed, the Angara rockets are intended to replace several existing launchers, including Proton.